airwallex/airwallex-payment-ios/README.md

 #### Components Available for Integration
 You can add `Airwallex` to include all components, or selectively add the following components to your project, depending on your payment needs:

-- AirwallexApplePay: For integrating Apple Pay.
+- `AirwallexApplePay`: For integrating Apple Pay.
-- AirwallexCard: For Card Pay services.
+- `AirwallexCard`: For Card Pay services.
-- AirwallexRedirect: To support payments via schema redirection.
+- `AirwallexRedirect`: To support payments via schema redirection.
-- AirwallexWeChatpay: For a native WeChat Pay experience.
+- `AirwallexWeChatpay`: For a native WeChat Pay experience.

 ### Swift